 Don’t allow Satan to bring you into condemnation

-feeling of condemnation infers a helpless worthless victim, being subject to whatever punishment is mercilessly given.
-While Satan tries to accuse and condemn us, the Spirit of life who sets us free from the law of sin and death as “Christ…is interceding for us” (Rom 8:1,2,34; Rev 12:10).
+being subject to whatever punishment is mercilessly given.
+While Satan tries to accuse and condemn us, the Spirit of life sets us free from the law of sin and death as “Christ…is interceding for us” (Rom 8:1,2,34; Rev 12:10).
 Don’t listen to Satan’s evaluation or the accusations of others, rather speak out positive, uplifting, godly messages of what you are in Christ.
 A sense of condemnation is from Satan and is general and vague guilt, an indefinite shame with the aim to paralyse.

 Our moral ideals are always better than our actual behaviour.
 The Bible’s advice is, “Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven” (Lk 6:37; Rom 2:1).
 We all need ongoing forgiveness from the Lord, so to receive this we must also extend this mercy to those who have done wrong to us (Mt 6:12,15).

 Jesus didn’t come to condemn the world (it was already guilty in God’s sight) but rather to save people (Jn 3:17).
 Generally, humanity

 chooses not to live in right relationship with God, and consequently is condemned for worshipping other gods such as money, possessions and